kubernetes/enhancements/keps/sig-cluster-lifecycle/0015-kubeadm-join-control-plane.md

 distribute the _same_ apiserver serving certificate among all the control plane instances.

-This was the approach originally suggest in the kubeadm high availability guides, but this prevents to add _unkwnow_ control-plane instances to the cluster.
+This was the approach originally suggest in the kubeadm high availability guides, but this prevents to add _unknown_ control-plane instances to the cluster.

 Instead, the recommended approach suggested by this proposal is to let kubeadm take care of the creation of _many_ API server serving certificates, one for on each node.